openthread/ot-ns/examples/otbr-and-matter/README.md

 docker load < <path_to_docker_image>
 ```

-On some Docker versions, the image gets tagged with the `docker.io` prefix. if thqt is the case, remove that prefix by running:
+On some Docker versions, the image gets tagged with the `docker.io` prefix. if that is the case, remove that prefix by running:

 ```
 docker tag docker.io/framichel/otns-matter framichel/otns-matter